cloudspeech/houdini-talk/short-essay.md

 Others are of the type where you want to wait till all the markup is parsed, that is until DOM is loaded.

-How can you embed _all_ kinds of microfrontends in HTML?
+Now the crucial question is: How can you embed _all_ kinds of microfrontends in HTML?

-That's easy.
+You guessed it, that's easy.

 First, do step 1 again: wish yourself micro-dash-frontend (`<micro-frontend>`).

-A web component which knows how to embed any kind of app and start it.
+That is to say, a web component which knows how to embed any kind of app and start it.

 Step 2, add attributes.

 Use `type` to indicate which kind of microfrontend it is:

-for example `type="auth"` for authentication-first, or `type="dom-loaded"` and so on.
+for example use `type="auth"` for authentication-first, or `type="dom-loaded"` and so on.

 Step 3, compose: